-Management has evaluated subsequent events to determine if events or transactions occurring through October 15, 2020, the date the financial statements were available for issuance, require potential adjustment to or disclosure in the financial statements and has concluded that, all such events that would require recognition or disclosure have been recognized or disclosed.
+Management has evaluated subsequent events to determine if events or transactions occurring through December 10, 2020, the date the financial statements were available for issuance, require potential adjustment to or disclosure in the financial statements and has concluded that all such events, except as noted above, that would require recognition or disclosure have been recognized or disclosed.

-Until , 2020 (25 days after the date of this prospectus), all dealers that buy, sell or trade our ordinary shares, whether or not participating in this offering, may be required to deliver a prospectus.
+Until January 2, 2021 (25 days after the date of this prospectus), all dealers that buy, sell or trade our ordinary shares, whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.